Ayushburman/I-Think/Stop-Procastination.md

 Guilt + cycle

 Procrastination is not laziness.
 It is an emotion regulation failure.
-The brain avoids pain (complexity, boredom, fear of failure), not the task itself.
+T he brain avoids pain (complexity, boredom, fear of failure), not the task itself.
 Fix the emotion first.

 -------